 Having been happy ever after to follow our aspirations to share our stories of trying, failing, trying again, learning and growing – in and out of the workshop – we’d love to leave a legacy of encouraging, motivating and inspiring others, and to turn the MECHANICLONDON into a storyteller that touches hearts, transforms minds and guides people from all walks of life to find their inner classic-ness and their happy ever after.

-If this MECHANICLONDON story sparked some inspiration or brought you a smile, please share it with others to plant more seeds of joy and hope for others as well.
+If this MECHANICLONDON story sparked some inspiration or brought a smile to you, please share it to plant more seeds of joy and hope for others as well.